The following information is intended for internal use only by members of the College community.

 Create a poster.
 The College has provided several Microsoft Word templates to help you make your own.
-They are located at the Visual Identity website, http://graphics.conncoll.edu/.
+They are located at the Visual Identity website.
 Select the “Editable Templates” link at left, and scroll down to “Poster Templates.”
 Use the Poster Templates Guide? (pdf) for easy to follow instructions.
 Be sure to check for typos and errors before printing.
+Please forward your poster to email@example.com so it can be added to the calendar event.

 You can also create a Facebook event and invite your friends, fellow students, faculty and staff.
 For advice on how to set it up, contact the Social Media Strategist Kate Wargo.
 (Also see "Social Media Guidelines")